-A student who completes the requirements for multiple majors will receive only one degree at graduation.
+A student who completes the requirements for multiple majors will have only one degree announced at the commencement ceremony.
 The student will have all of his completed majors recognized on his official college transcript with the major of choice and the appropriate degree appearing on his diploma.